0xc7m/java_ssti/README.md

 # JAVA_SSTI

-JAVA_SSTI.py assists the exploitation of Server-Side Template Injection vulnerabilities in JAVA.
+JAVA_SSTI.py assists the exploitation of Server-Side Template Injection vulnerabilities in java.
 The tool and its test suite are developed to research the SSTI vulnerability class and to be used as offensive security tool during web application penetration tests.

 What is server-side template injection?